 Want to see bunch of summary level values and some related geographic identifiers, as used by the Bureau in their latest American Community Survey datasets?
 See a good working example of summary level values that we extracted from the acs2008 data directory, dataset allgeos3yr.
 This dataset has the geographic identifier data for all 14,536 entities that qualified for summary data based on 3 years of data ending in 2008.
 We kept the report to a more reasonable size by filtering out any geographic-component other than 01 Rural and any state-specific areas except for Colorado.
 The report is sorted by geoid, which means by SumLev and then Geocomp and then whatever specific geocodes apply.

-For more information about Census Bureau geography in general, see the Bureau's Reference Resources for Understanding Census Bureau Geography page.
+For more information about Census Bureau geography in general, see the Bureau's Guidance for Geography Users page.